Find The Saint

 Reflection

-Saint William of Vercelli teaches us, among many other lessons, that even when bad things happen we can be certain that God is with us.
-When he was robbed, when he had to leave his initial hermitage, and when his donkey was killed, Saint William saw God’s plan and trusted that God was speaking to him even through unfortunate and trying events.
+Saint William of Vercelli teaches us that even when bad things happen we can be certain that God is with us.
+When he was robbed, Saint William considered this misfortune a sign of God’s will to stay in South Italy and spread the message of Christ.
+When he had to leave his initial hermitage to build a new church and his donkey was killed, according to legend, a wolf helped him continue to build his new Church.
+Saint William saw God’s plan and trusted that God was speaking to him even through unfortunate and trying events.
+While our life may seem to take us on a low road, remember that God’s will be done may actually be taking us to higher heights on our holy journey to salvation.

 What bad things have happened in your life that have actually led to good things in your life?
-Try always to trust in God and see how God is speaking to you through your misfortunes.
+Pray always to trust in God and see how God is speaking to you through your misfortunes as God’s will is not our will.

 Prayers